tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 correct processes.
 Requirements 7 and 8 protect against arbitrary vote extension data from Byzantine processes similarly to Requirements 4 and 5 and proposed blocks.
-Requirements 7 and 8 can be violated by a bug inducing non-determinism in `ExtendVote` or `VerifyVoteExtension`.
+Requirements 7 and 8 can be violated by a bug inducing non-determinism in `VerifyVoteExtension`.
 In this case liveness can be compromised.
 Extra care should be put in the implementation of `ExtendVote` and `VerifyVoteExtension` and, as a general rule, `VerifyVoteExtension` _should_ always accept the vote extension.